mysociety/alaveteli/conductor/workflow.md

 - [ ] All tests passing
 - [ ] Coverage >90%
 - [ ] No linting or security scanner (RuboCop, Brakeman) errors
+- [ ] No known unresolved risk remains, including findings classified by scanners as low severity
+- [ ] Harness sensors for the deployment path have run or have an explicit blocking reason recorded in Conductor
 - [ ] Mobile testing complete
 - [ ] Environment variables configured
 - [ ] Database migrations ready